 The Coventry Women’s Research Group, with Heritage Lottery Funding, went on to produce a wonderful series of themed books on women of Coventry and I went back to Coventry University to teach undergraduates and to research.
 With the help of a research grant, I wrote a history of the all-female general trade union, the National Federation of Women Workers (1906-21), led by the charismatic and inspirational Mary Macarthur.
 This was published by Palgrave Macmillan in 2014.
 Whilst it charts the history of the union, its main aim is to uncover grassroots stories of branch life, members, strikes and disputes and to show why women workers joined unions, despite the immense difficulties in doing so.

 I have now moved away from higher education to work independently and it has been a pleasure to once more immerse myself in studies of community, place and people.
-This year, my book on women’s lives in Coventry between 1850 and 1950 will be published by Pen and Sword.
+In 2018 my book on women’s lives in Coventry between 1850 and 1950 was published by Pen and Sword.
 Its chapters include education, making a living, housing, health and welfare, leisure and community involvement.
 It is illustrated with some wonderful images of the city and its women citizens.

-This is work that I really love.
 As well as writing, I give talks (see Events) and get involved in local projects.
-I am a historical advisor on the steering committee of a Heritage Lottery Funded project entitled Irish Hearts, Coventry Home, which is recording the experiences of Irish men and women who came to live in Coventry between 1940 and the 1970s.
-This culminates in an exhibition at the Herbert Art Gallery and Museum in March 2018.
+I was the historical advisor on the steering committee of a Heritage Lottery Funded project entitled Irish Hearts, Coventry Home, which recorded the experiences of Irish men and women who came to live in Coventry between 1940 and the 1970s.
+This culminated in an exhibition at the Herbert Art Gallery and Museum in March 2018.